 Can a plant benefit from CO2 in low light?

-Absolutely!
-CO2 is such a critical health component for an aquarium plant.
-Aquarium plants in low light + low power + CO2 settings are actually a great way to grow more slowly but healthier in your aquatic landscape.
-There is nothing to complain about less pruning :).
+Absolutely, CO2 is such a critical health component for aquarium plants.
+Plants in low light + low power + CO2 are actually a great way to grow more slowly but in a healthy way in it’s aquatic environment.